U-boat: Early U-boats (1850–1914)

-These foreign U-boats were based on an improved U-1 design.
 Between 1908 and 1910, the German navy ordered fourteen 500 t boats with four 45 cm torpedo tubes and two reload torpedoes.
 These boats used a kerosene engine which was safer than gasoline and more powerful than steam, but the white exhaust of the kerosene betrayed the presence of the U-boats, robbing them of their primary asset, their stealth.
 Diesel engines did not have that disadvantage, but a powerful and reliable diesel engine was still under development.
 As some equipment could not be delivered within the specified weight limits, there was some variation in the total weight of each U-boat.
 Usually this was solved by reducing the number of battery cells, which affected underwater performance.
 The last two of these U-boats, the Type U 17, was designed to receive diesel engines but due to delays in developing a lightweight diesel engine, these U-boats were equipped with kerosene engines.

 Between 1910 and 1912, twenty-three diesel U-boats were ordered when diesel engines finally became available: four 650 t Type U 19 U-boats on 20 November 1910 from KWD with MAN engines and four similar Type U 23 U-boats from Germaniawerft with Germaniawerft engines on 18 March 1911.
 These boats were larger to accommodate the diesel engines, and were equipped with 50 cm torpedo tubes.
 On 12 February 1912 a further four similar Type U 27 were ordered from KWD, and although Germaniawerft experienced problems with its diesel engines, it received an order for eleven Type U 31 U-boats.
 Due to these problems, delivery of these U-boats was delayed up to eight months and ran into 1915.
 At the start of World War I in 1914, Germany had 48 submarines of 13 classes in service or under construction.